 The Tommy’s Margarita is created by shaking the tequila, lime juice and agave nectar together with ice.
 It’s typically served on the rocks in a salt-rimmed glass.
-Tommy’s, which offers one of the largest agave spirits selections in the world, still serves the drink in droves today, but its signature Margarita isn’t relegated to San Francisco.
+Tommy’s, which offers one of the largest agave spirits selections in the world, still serves the drink in droves, but its signature Margarita isn’t relegated to San Francisco.
 The cocktail is now served all over the world, as countless establishments and bartenders followed Bermejo’s lead, omitting the orange liqueur from their Margaritas and focusing on the holy trinity of 100% agave tequila, agave nectar and fresh lime juice.
 This recipe has become one of the most popular Margaritas for good reason—it’s bright, citrusy and quaffable.

 - 2 ounces blanco tequila